-How to Prepare for the Hearing
+How to Prepare for - delete

 It is important that you prepare for the hearing as the hearing is your opportunity to present your evidence and your point of view to the Tribunal.
 It is your responsibility to obtain the documents and witnesses necessary for the hearing.

 The following information provides tips on preparing for the hearing.